The College of New Jersey Logo

 What contact will I have with the college while abroad?

-You will be in weekly contact with your faculty supervisor on campus.
-Each week you will send your lesson plans and a weekly reflection about your experiences.
+You will be in weekly contact with your faculty supervisor.
+Each week you will send your lesson plans and a reflection about your experiences.
 The supervisor will visit you abroad to observe you teaching and meet with your cooperating teacher.

 Can I travel with a friend?